Section Menu

 - Our online foster care application makes it easy to upload your documents directly from your phone, computer, or other device.

-- Training will prepare you for for recognizing the effects of trauma and how to help children heal from the abuse, neglect, and trauma they have experienced.
+- Training will prepare you for recognizing the effects of trauma and how to help children heal from the abuse, neglect, and trauma they have experienced.
+Traditional training is offered as an 8-week course, meeting once a week for 8 weeks.
+Locations vary throughout Clark County.
+Children may not participate in foster care training; however, some locations may offer childcare.

 Foster parents come from a variety of backgrounds including: